'Bee-R' ITU Formula SAE Car's Mechanical Design

 'HaydARI' Minisumo Robot Design

-A sumo robot's task is to push the robot that it is competing with to outside of a circle.
-Mini-sumo robot is a category of the sumo robots.
+A sumo robot's task is to push the robot that it is competing with to outside a circle.
+Mini-sumo robot is a subcategory of sumo robots.
 They can be up to 500 grams and 10 cm by 10 cm without any height limit.
 Sumo robot competitions are held worldwide with Japan being the pioneer.
 I had prepared a mini-sumo robot for METU Robotic Days in 2007.
 Because it was my first robot with which I took part in a competition, it has a special place for me.

 To determine the position of the opponent robot, five Sharp 2D150A F IR sensors were used, with there of them looking forward.
-The neccessary algorithms were written on ANSI C and were implemented on a PIC16F628 microcontroller.
+The necessary algorithms were written on ANSI C and were implemented on a PIC16F628 microcontroller.
 To overcome the 10 cm x 10 cm restriction, the robot was designed to expand after the start by opening its front plate.